 ~~ Local humor.

 There is nothing like the smoky, fruity heat of New Mexico’s “claim to fame” – Hatch green chile.
-Hatch green chile, tomatillos, sweet onion, and an entire bulb of garlic get roasted until charred, then pulsed in the food processor with fresh cilantro/coriander.
 Every New Mexican has a different “recipe” for salsa verde (green sauce).
 You’re likely to find both fresh and cooked versions, with and without lime juice, chunk or smooth, etc. After 22 years in Las Cruces – a mere 30 minute drive from Hatch, New Mexico – I definitely have my own opinions on how to use those beautiful green pods!

-The day I made this batch of salsa, I “pulled out all the stops!”
+The day I made this batch of salsa, I “pulled out all the stops,” and made Mexican Spiced Pork Chops With Salsa Verde and Cotija.
 I grilled beautiful bone-in pork chops after applying a Mexican spice rub.
 The grilled chops were topped with the salsa, then garnished with crumbled cotija and chopped cilantro.
 The main dish was accompanied by cilantro rice and roasted delicata squash finished with a honey, lime juice, and chipotle glaze.
 Picante pero deliciosa!
-Those recipes will follow this one… 🙂

 You may have noticed in the photo above the package of Hot Hatch Green Chile from The Hatch Chile Store.
 Last year, I was delighted to be able to purchase a 25 pound sack of green chile and have it roasted at my local HEB market.
 This year, however, HEB did not supply the chile to the Rio Grande Valley.
 Fortunately, quality chile is available via the Hatch Chile Store!
 It arrived in perfect 1 pound bags and still nearly frozen.